AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Another beautiful day of coding.
 Practicing arrays and objects.
 I can see that I underestimated the time I need to spend with this topic.

 **Thoughts**: "Life is going to change you no matter what.
 You can either react to it, or participate in it." -Anonymous

+### R1D62: August 02

+**Today's Progress**: Practicing and getting stuck on arrays.
+However, not planning giving up any time soon.
+Did some DSA, it was fun.

+**Thoughts**: "The ticket to victory often comes down to bringing your very best when you feel your worst." -David Goggins